-COMMUNITY MEETING Meeting is required and has been held.
-Report available Number of people attending the Community Meeting: 2
+COMMUNITY MEETINGMeeting is required and has been held.
+Report available online.
+Number of people attending the Community Meeting: 2

-- STAFF RECOMMENDATION Staff recommends approval of this petition upon resolution of outstanding issues related to transportation and land use.
+STAFF RECOMMENDATION Staff recommends approval of this petition.
 Plan Consistency The petition is inconsistent with the University City Area Plan (2010) recommendation of office/retail use.
 Rationale for Recommendation Multi-family residential in this area will help to fulfill the area plan's goal of expanding housing options in the university area.
 The site's strategic location off West WT Harris Boulevard with appropriate tree-lined buffers between adjacent businesses make it an ideal location for hotel use or for multi-family residential.
 Multi-family residential on this site is supported by the amenities and retail on the eastern side of I-85.

-• The petition promotes adaptive reuse of the existing extended stay hotel, and all proposed changes, such as new lighting or future walkways, will serve to improve the site and better the pedestrian experience.
+The petition promotes adaptive reuse of the existing extended stay hotel, and all proposed changes, such as new lighting or future walkways, will serve to improve the site and better the pedestrian experience.